hwdsl2/setup-ipsec-vpn/README.md

 </details>
 <details>
 <summary>
-Click here if you are unable to download using wget.
+Click here if you are unable to download.
 </summary>

 You may also use `curl` to download.
 For example: